-The 2030 Agenda, adopted at the United Nations Sustainable Development Summit in September 2015, positioned Science, Technology, and Innovation (STI) as key means of implementation of the SDGs, and launched the UN Technology Facilitation Mechanism (TFM).
-The Annual Multi-Stakeholder Forum for Science, Technology, and Innovation (STI Forum), supported by the Inter-Agency Task Team on Science, Technology and Innovation for the SDGs (IATT), has been the main fora for TFM to discuss topics of common interests of Member States and STI stakeholders in the context of the 2030 Agenda.
+The 2030 Agenda, adopted at the United Nations Sustainable Development Summit in September 2015, positioned Science, Technology and Innovation (STI) as key means to implement the SDGs, and launched the UN Technology Facilitation Mechanism (TFM).
+The Annual Multi-Stakeholder Forum for Science, Technology and Innovation (STI Forum), supported by the Inter-Agency Task Team on Science, Technology and Innovation for the SDGs (IATT), has been the main TFM forum for discussing topics of common interest to Member States and STI stakeholders in the context of the 2030 Agenda.

-As STI roadmaps and action plans to help realize the SDGs have been among the central topics through the first three STI Forum1, IATT established a sub-working group on Roadmaps2 for taking forward the discussions and initiatives on STI Roadmaps.3 Consequently, the IATT sub-working group together with 10-Member Group4 have launched the Guidebook for the preparation of STI for SDGs Roadmaps.
+As STI roadmaps and action plans to help realise the SDGs have been among the central topics throughout the first three STI Fora, IATT established a sub-working group on roadmaps to further develop discussions and initiatives on STI roadmaps.
+Consequently, the IATT sub-working group, together with the 10-Member Group, has launched the Guidebook for the preparation of STI for SDGs roadmaps.

-As a mean to engage countries in piloting the approach and methodology elaborated in the Guidebook, the IATT sub-working group has also launched a Global Pilot Programme on STI for SDGs roadmaps.
-Since the last High Level Political Forum (HLFP) in July 2019, five pilot countries, Ethiopia, Ghana, India, Kenya and Serbia, together with two international partners, Japan and the European Union, have been participating in the first phase of the Programme.
-Ukraine joined the Programme in 2021.
-As more countries are interested in joining the Pilot Programme5, new efforts are also underway to initiate a support mechanism for the second wave of countries to join the Pilot Programme through a new joint initiative called "Partnership in Action," concept in which is described in a draft outreach note.
+As a means to engage countries in piloting the approach and methodology elaborated in the Guidebook, the IATT sub-working group has also launched a Global Pilot Programme on STI for SDGs roadmaps.
+Since the last High-Level Political Forum (HLFP) in July 2019, five pilot countries --- Ethiopia, Ghana, India, Kenya and Serbia, together with two international partners, Japan and the European Union - have been participating in the first phase of the programme.
+Ukraine joined the programme in 2021.
+As more countries become interested in joining the pilot programme, new efforts are also underway to initiate a support mechanism for the second wave of countries joining, through a new joint initiative called 'Partnership in Action'.
+The concept of this is described in a draft outreach note.

-Meanwhile, IATT has developed two background papers, one on International Cooperation and another on methodologies, which, together with the Guidebook, inform IATT's continuous dialogues with national authorities leading roadmap pilots, and prepared grounds for solidifying respective pilot design as well as peer learning.
+Meanwhile, IATT has developed two background papers, one on international cooperation and another on methodologies.
+These, together with the Guidebook, inform of IATT's continuous dialogue with national authorities leading roadmap pilots and prepare the ground for solidifying respective pilot design as well as peer learning.